grokpodcast/site/README.md

 * Thanks to our [sponsors](http://grokpodcast.com/apoios), you make our life easier
 * Design and implementation by [HE:Labs](http://helabs.com), thanks for the awesome design
 * Developed with [Ruby](http://www.ruby-lang.org/en/) and Jekyll(http://jekyllrb.com/), thanks to our wonderful community
-* Hosted on [GitHub Pages](http://pages.github.com/), thanks for this wonderful service
+* Source code hosted on [GitHub](http://github.com/), thanks for this wonderful service
+* S3 synchonization provided by the awesome [s3cmd](http://s3tools.org/s3cmd), thanks for making our life easier

 ## License